 Our expectation is corticosteroid use and biologics will have similar limitations to those observed in IBD, including a presence of side effects and loss of response over time.
-Given the prevalence of EoE within both pediatric and adult populations, there is an unmet need for safe therapeutics.
+Given the prevalence of EoE within both pediatric and adult populations, there is an unmet need for therapeutics with limited risk for side effects.